List of copyright duration by country

 Copyright is the right to copy and publish a particular work.
 The terms "copy" and "publish" are quite broad.
-They include copying in electronic form, the making of translated versions, the creation of a television program based on the work, and putting the work on the Internet.
+They include copying in electronic form, making translated versions, creating a television program based on the work, and putting the work on the Internet.
 A work is protected by copyright if it is a literary or artistic work.
 This general expression covers almost all products of creative and original effort.
 Copyright protects only the specific expression of an idea, not the idea itself.
 A collection of facts may be copyrighted if there was creative activity involved in compiling the collection.
 Several countries provide separate protection for collections of facts that qualify as "databases", but that provision is not considered copyright.
 Copyright protection is automatic upon creation of the work.
 In some countries, registration with a copyright office has additional benefits, such as the ability to sue, or to receive more money in damages.
 When a work's copyright term ends, the work passes into the public domain.

 Berne Convention

 The Berne Convention stipulates that the duration of the term for copyright protection is the life of the author plus at least 50 years after their death.
 For some categories of works, the minimum duration is shorter: for example, the minimum term for applied art is 25 years, movies have a minimum term of 50 years.
 Most countries have opted for a longer term of protection, as permitted.

 Under the Convention, the duration of copyright depends on the length of the author's life.
-Berne specifies that copyright exists a minimum of 50 years after the author's death, while a number of countries, including the European Union and the United States, have extended that to 70 years after the author's death.
-A small number of countries have extended copyright even further, with Mexico having the lengthiest term at 100 years after the author's death.
+Berne specifies that copyright exists a minimum of 50 years after the author's death, while a number of countries, including members of the European Union and the United States, have extended that to 70 years after the author's death.
+A small number of countries have extended copyright even further, with Mexico having the longest term at 100 years after the author's death.